What we offer

 Already see at least three specialist health or care professionals from at least two different agencies These professionals may include a therapist, social worker or a home visitor from organisations such as Norfolk County Council Children’s Services, NHS children’s services or voluntary services.

-Parents can make referrals by contacting Clare Draper (contact details below).
+Parents can make referrals by contacting Sky Smith (contact details below).

 Referrals should be made on the NCHC Referral Form and sent to our Children’s Single Point of Referral team, this is a single point of entry to all of NCHC’s children’s services.